djangocon/2025.djangocon.africa/README.md

 pip install -r requirements.txt
 ```

-3. Build the tailwind styles
+3. Install npm dependencies

 ```
 npm install

-npm run tailwind
 ```

-This will create a file called `tailwind_final.css`.
-This contains the css we use in in our website.

-Yo might be tempted to edit `tailwind_final.css` directly at some point.
-It is an automatically generated file and all changes will be overwritten.

-See the "working with Tailwind" section below to learn more.
+## Running the application

+1. Get the development database up and running:

+See: dev_db/README.md

+Remember to run the migrations!

-4. Run the server
+2. Run the server

 Before using the runserver command, you need to load up some environmental variables. `.env_example` has some sensible defaults that just work in a dev environment: